RilaxYT/Bios-HTC/README.md

 # bios-HTC
 cring real mode bios os
-But these are the official versions!
+!But these are the official versions!